Chart Color Schemes

 Grantham Farm demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Grantham Farm has a higher level of educational attainment than both Australia and New South Wales (NSW).
-As of 2016 data, 44.5% of residents aged 15 and above hold university qualifications, compared to the national average of 30.4% and NSW's 32.2%.
-The area has a strong focus on higher education, with bachelor degrees being the most common at 28.5%, followed by postgraduate qualifications (13.3%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 30.8% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.9%) and certificates (18.9%).
+Grantham Farm's educational attainment exceeds broader benchmarks.
+Among residents aged 15+, 44.5% possess university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+Bachelor degrees are the most common at 28.5%, followed by postgraduate qualifications (13.3%) and graduate diplomas (2.7%).
+Vocational credentials are also prevalent, with 30.8% of residents holding such qualifications – advanced diplomas at 11.9% and certificates at 18.9%.

-Educational participation is high, with 32.4% of residents currently enrolled in formal education as of the 2016 census.
+Educational participation is high, with 32.4% currently enrolled in formal education.
 This includes 11.2% in primary education, 6.5% in secondary education, and 5.5% pursuing tertiary education.
-However, educational facilities appear to be located outside Grantham Farm's immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education